pts/mrbe/README.md

 MRBE comes with some free build tools (see above which) preinstalled to the directory backing the T: drive.
 The `mrbeget` command-line tool is also provided for convenient, single-command downloading of more build tools, e.g. `mrbeget lzasm` will download the LZASM assembler and put `lzasm.exe` to the directory backing the T: drive, so that it will work when `bmr lzasm ...` is executed.
 Binaries of free-to-use build tools are hosted in a central repository used by `mrbeget`.
 Other build tools (e.g. proprietary ones) can be copied manually to the directory backing the T: drive (or even to the C: drive).
 There is no version management, e.g. if multiple versions of NASM are available in the central repository, then `nasm.exe` used by `bmr nasm ...` will be the one which was installed or copied last.
 Subsequent installs with `mrbeget` may overwrite previous files, on which `mrbeget` aborts unless the `--overwrite` command-line flag was specified.

-The central repository contains precompiled `.exe` files of free software + open source build tools (e.g. the NASM assembler), and it also contains the `.exe` files of some free-to-use, but maybe not free software or orpen source build tools (e.g. the A86 assembler and the LZASM assembler).
+The central repository contains precompiled `.exe` files of free software + open source build tools (e.g. the NASM assembler), and it also contains the `.exe` files of some free-to-use, but maybe not free software or open source build tools (e.g. the A86 assembler and the LZASM assembler).
 Proprietiary build tools (e.g. Turbo Pascal 7.0 compiler) are not available in the central repository, but some documentation may be provided on using them within MRBE after obtaining them from other sources.

 ## Custom software